Who has created all these fractal pictures?

 Can I link you?

-Just answer the following question: Do you think it’s worth it?
+Just answer this question first: Do you think it’s worth it?
 If your answer is YES, go ahead.
 Otherwise… yes, why not?
+No need to ask for that first.

 Would you link me?

-Send me your url.
-I will visit it and see what’s in there.
-If I like it, or if there’s something worth sharing with the rest of the world (tutorials, tips and techniques, free software, news, interesting discussions, an interesting design, etc.), I’ll think about it.
+Send me your url, and I’ll check it out.
+I hope it’s fractal or fractal art related… And if so, if I like what I see, or if there’s something worth sharing with the rest of the world (like tutorials, tips and techniques, free software, news, interesting discussions, and designs, etc.), I’ll consider it.